Propagation of regularity for Monge-Amp\`ere exhaustions and Kobayashi metrics: The proof of the Propagation of Regularity Theorem

-Since the initial values converge to $\phi_{J \bar \b}^\g$ in $\cC^{k,\a}$ norm, we derive in this way the desired equiboundedness of the $\cC^{k,\a}$-norms of the $\phi_{(n) t|\bar \b}^\g$ and the property that the limit deformation tensor $\phi_t$ is actually of class $\cC^{k,\a}$.
-Note that, by the results of previous section, such $\phi_t$ necessarily satisfies also the integrability conditions and satisfies also condition (B) of deformation tensors of L-complex structures.
+Since the initial values converge to $\phi_{J \bar \b}^\g$ in $\cC^{k-1,\a}$-norm, we derive in this way the desired equiboundedness of the $\cC^{k-1,\a}$-norms of the $\phi_{(n) t|\bar \b}^\g$ and the property that the limit deformation tensor $\phi_t$ is actually of class $\cC^{k-1,\a}$.
+Note that, by the results of previous section, such $\phi_t$ necessarily satisfies also the integrability conditions and the condition (B) of the deformation tensors of the L-complex structures.

-By uniqueness of the limits of the sequences of solutions $\phi_{(n) t|\bar \b}^\g$ on the intersections $K_i \cap K_j$ of two compact sets of the considered covering $\{K_i\}$, we also obtain that all solutions constructed in this way on the sets $[0,t_{o i} \times K_i$ combine together and give a global solution over a compact set of the form $[0,\ve] \times \TOB$, for some appropriate $\ve > 0$, under the considered regularity assumptions.
+By uniqueness of the limits of the sequences of solutions $\phi_{(n) t|\bar \b}^\g$ on the intersections $K_i \cap K_j$ of two compact sets of the considered covering $\{K_i\}$, we also obtain that all solutions constructed in this way on the sets $[0,t_{o i}] \times K_i$ combine together and give a global solution over a compact set of the form $[0,\ve] \times \TOB$, for some appropriate $\ve > 0$, under the considered regularity assumptions.

-It remains to prove the existence of $\cC^{k,\a}$ solutions to \eqref{5.40} and \eqref{mannaggiabis} under the assumption that also the functions $v_t$ and $\r$ are not real analytic, but just of class $\cC^{k,\a}$.
-The method is precisely the same as before with the only difference that, now, we have to approximate with real analytic functions on compact sets $K_i$ not only the initial datum $\phi_{J\bar \b}^\g|_{K_i}$ but also the $\cC^{k,\a}$ functions $v_t$ and $\rho$.
-A diagonal argument implies that also in this case the $\cC^{k,\a}$-norms of the solutions $\phi_{(n)t|\bar \b}^\g$, determined by the initial values $\psi_{(n)\bar \b}^\g$ and real analytic vector fields $X'_{(n)t}$, determined by the $v^{(n)}_t$ and $\rho_n$, are equibounded.
-This implies the needed existence of a $\cC^{k,\a}$-solution also in this case. \end{pf}
+It remains to prove the existence of $\cC^{k-1,\a}$ solutions to \eqref{5.40} and \eqref{mannaggiabis} under the assumption that also the functions $v_t$ and $\r$ are not real analytic, but just of class $\cC^{k}$.
+The method is precisely the same as before with the only difference that, now, we have to approximate with real analytic functions on compact sets $K_i$ not only the initial datum $\phi_{J\bar \b}^\g|_{K_i}$ but also the $\cC^{k}$ functions $v_t$ and $\rho$.
+A diagonal argument implies that also in this case the $\cC^{k-1,\a}$-norms of the solutions $\phi_{(n)t|\bar \b}^\g$, determined by the initial values $\psi_{(n)\bar \b}^\g$ and real analytic vector fields $X'_{(n)t}$, determined by the $v^{(n)}_t$ and $\rho_n$, are equibounded.
+This implies the needed existence of a $\cC^{k-1,\a}$-solution also in this case. \end{pf}